Fear and The Enneagram Personality Test

 I’ve learned that communicating feelings with people you care about is better than just keeping them to yourself.
 Seems like a no-brainer, but in my experience the opposite is true: We don’t communicate how we feel because we fear how the people we love will respond.
 Vulnerability is scary.
 Rejection is painful.
 We learn early on to not feel, maybe more so as men, and that emotions and feelings are “feminine” or weak.
 However, I have found that when I communicate how I feel with people I love and care about, allowing them to enter into that space can be hard, but it also can allow for growth and understanding.
 It can bring rejection in pain, but in my experience it usually brings me closer to the person I am sharing with, especially if their response is judgement free.

-My girlfriend is very much like me, also a 7 on the Enneagram scale, and she sent me the video below.
+A close friend of mine is very much like me, also a 7 on the Enneagram scale, and she sent me the video below.
 In the video Susan David talks about fear and how as a culture we have grown fear averse and we have grouped our feelings and emotions into “good feelings” and “bad feelings” and how it is only acceptable to be positive and happy all the time.
 We don’t want to feel stress or discomfort, but she says something very powerful, “Discomfort is the price of admission to a meaningful life.”

 Please take a moment to watch this video uninterrupted from beginning to end, it is truly worth the fifteen minutes of your time.